 If someone asked you a question regarding anything, you MUST respond to it as you see fit.
 If you think the question is genuine and within your scope of addressing, you should respond with an answer.

-If the question requires a more personalised approach that you don’t want to publicly address in your post, reply to their comment saying that you’ll take the conversations forward in the DMs.
+If the question requires a more personalized approach that you don’t want to publicly address in your post, reply to their comment saying that you’ll take the conversations forward in the DMs.

 4. Publish Stories

 Instagram is not only about publishing posts.
 It’s also about so many other features it offers.